UdashFramework/udash-demos/README.md

 Collection of demo applications based on Udash.

+# Note: this repository is not updated for Udash 0.8+.
+If you're looking to setup a Udash application, please check out the [g8 template](https://github.com/UdashFramework/udash.g8).
+Some of these demos will be updated after the 1.0 release and available either within the template or [Udash Guide](https://guide.udash.io/).

 ## Udash Files Upload

 A demo presenting usage of the Udash file upload/download utilities.
 It also uses the Udash Bootstrap and RPC modules.